philnash/send-sms-react-twilio/README.md

 This is an example of sending SMS using React and Twilio.
 It consists of a `SMSForm` component that communicates with a server endpoint to [send SMS messages via the Twilio REST API](https://www.twilio.com/docs/sms/send-messages).

+To see how to build the project yourself, check out the blog post [How to send an SMS from React with Twilio](https://www.twilio.com/blog/send-an-sms-react-twilio).

 This project was created from the [react-express-starter project](https://github.com/philnash/react-express-starter) and includes a React front end and an Express server.

 ## Running the project